Coffeee-Cream/Blogs-Usage-Guide/README.md

 firstly you need to go to [The Coffeee Cream TypeWriter](https://coffeee-cream.github.io/editor)

-Give a title (you can't change) a, optional description (can change), markdown, tags (you can read [here](https://coffeee-cream.github.io/blog/avalible-tags)), a Github Token (basicly a password to publish) and accept the terms
+Give a title (you can change later but recomended not to), who is the writer ,a optional description (can change), markdown, tags (you can read [here](https://coffeee-cream.github.io/blog/avalible-tags)), a Github Token (basicly a password to publish) and accept the terms

 ## In depth look
 ### Title
 - you can't change it later and is needed

+### Writer
+- required name to identify
+- for example:
+   - 'Coffeee Cream' = wrote by Coffeee Cream
+   - 'Mod' = wrote by a moderator
+   - 'programmer' = wrote by the/a programer

 ### Description
 - optional